Online MSN: Nursing Informatics

 - manage information technology

-- evaluate the effectiveness of clinical and/or management information systems in health care.
+- evaluate the effectiveness of health informatics products and practices

 You will also be prepared to be a leader in the conceptualization, design, and research of digital information systems in health care organizations and in the informatics industry.